ZHANGJIALELLLLL/CP3407.2026/README.md

 | 12 | Administrator Dashboard | 30 | Depends on Reporting existing first; used by staff, not students | 3 days |
 | 13 | Submit Platform Feedback | 30 | Supports continuous improvement, not core functionality | included above |

 **Total backlog: 32 person-days across 3 iterations** (Iteration 1: 10, Iteration 2: 11, Iteration 3: 11).
 Full task breakdowns are in [`Iteration_1.md`](./Iteration_1.md), [`Iteration_2.md`](./Iteration_2.md), and [`Iteration_3.md`](./Iteration_3.md).
+Capacity was not formally split per teammate (3 people, no individual availability/capacity table) — noted here rather than left unstated.

+### Original Project Proposal (summary)
+The initial proposal scoped Hello Dear as: HTML/CSS/JS frontend, **Java Spring Boot** backend, MySQL database, covering user accounts (registration/login/university-email validation), community features (anonymous posting, categories, comments, helpful votes, search), safety features (profanity filtering, reporting, moderation, suspend/restore users), a student resources directory, and a feedback system.
+Data-privacy commitments: no public email/password exposure, generated anonymous nicknames, hashed passwords, admin-role gating, and input validation to reduce SQL-injection risk.

 ### Delivery Against Plan
 All 32 planned person-days of backlog were marked complete across the three iterations (see the Velocity figures in [§7](#7-agile-software-engineering-scrum)).
-One planning change occurred during the project: **the backend was originally scoped as Java Spring Boot** in the initial [project proposal](./docs/prac%201%20project%20proposal.md), but the team migrated to **Node.js + Express** early in development for faster iteration within the team's skillset.
+One planning change occurred during the project: **the backend was originally scoped as Java Spring Boot** (see above), but the team migrated to **Node.js + Express** early in development for faster iteration within the team's skillset.
 This is the one place delivered implementation diverges from the original written plan, and it is disclosed here rather than left unreconciled.

 ---